 ED 126.
 Physical Activity and Health in the Elementary Classroom.
+(CIP: 13.1307) 2 hours

 This course focuses on teaching healthful living as a way of life.
 Topics of study will include current issues that affect motivation to learn including movement and nutrition to increase mental energy.
 This course is for education majors or with permission of the instructor.